 Amoy, of tea fame, was once considered one of the dirtiest and most backward cities of all China; it has been undergoing complete transformation during the last few years.
-Wide streets are being cut through the old ramshackle settlements; men and women are breaking rocks for the new roads and an extensive Bund, and are literally carving away some of the rock hills to make room for new developments; a park, the finest in all South China, has been recently built.
+Wide streets are being cut through the old ramshackle settlements: men and women are breaking rocks for the new roads and an extensive Bund, and are literally carving away some of the rock hills to make room for new developments; a park, the finest in all South China, has been recently built.

 Across from Amoy is the island of Kolongsu, where are located the foreign concessions.
-Hundreds of gaily painted sampans afford transare rattling, and hundreds of Chi- the ships that anchor in midstream. palace of Westminster.
+Hundreds of gaily painted sampans afford transportation across the harbor and to rect name, when not in session, is